-His blog, A Newbie’s Guide to Publishing, gets several million hits per year, and Konrath has been featured in Forbes, Entertainment Weekly, Newsweek, Playboy, USA Today, Time, Woman’s World, the LA Times, and the NY Times among many other periodicals.
+His blog, A Newbie’s Guide to Publishing, gets several million hits per year.
+Konrath has been featured in Forbes, Entertainment Weekly, Newsweek, Playboy, USA Today, Time, Woman’s World, the LA Times, and the NY Times among many other periodicals.
 He also blogs for the Huffington Post.

 Kristen Lamb writes about writing, and often in such a direct voice that she can initially come across as the writing teacher you feared at high school.